HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC Notes.md

 <br>

-## CiTool no longer requires GUID.cip naming convention for deployment
+## Citool No Longer Requires GUID.cip Naming Convention for Deployment

 Normally, `.cip` files would have to have the same name as the GUID of the xml file they were converted from, but that's no longer necessary.
 Using [CiTool](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/windows-defender-application-control/operations/citool-commands) in Windows 11 build `22621`, they can be deployed with any name, even without a name, and lead to a successful WDAC policy deployment.